TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SymfonyExpressionLanguage/Index.rst

 ====================

 Additional variables can be provided by the registered provider class.
-In practice, adding additional variables are used rather seldom: To access state, they tend to use :php:`$GLOBALS`, which in general is not a good idea.
+In practice, adding additional variables is used rather seldom: To access state, they tend to use :php:`$GLOBALS`, which in general is not a good idea.
 Instead, consuming code should provide available variables by handing them over to the :php:`Resolver` constructor already.